Commodore Amiga Multimedia Computer

 The Commodore Amiga was a revolutionary computer system at the time of release and represented a low–cost entry into the world of computers.
 At the heart of the Commodore Amiga lies the custom chipset to handle high performance memory management, sound and graphics.
 The Agnus, Denise and Paula chips collectively formed the OCS and ECS chipsets.

 Don't let the techno-babble fool you.
-The Commodore Amiga is easy to use.
+The Commodore Amiga was easy to use.
 The user interface to the Amiga is a full-fledged GUI, graphical user interface.
-The Amiga is so committed to the GUI cause that it is the only computer without a native text-only screen.
-The leap from the Commodore C64 text interface to a mouse-driven graphical interface feels incredible.
-Amiga Workbench was my intruction to the future.
-This is before Microsoft Windows raised its ugly head.
+The Amiga is so committed to the GUI cause that it is one of the few home computers of its era that did not default to a text-only screen as the primary experience.
+The leap from the Commodore C64 text interface to a mouse-driven graphical interface still feels incredible.
+Amiga Workbench was my instruction to the future, well before Microsoft Windows became mainstream.
 Imagine opening files, printing, variable font sizes, stereo music on a machine older than some grandmas.
-It's the professional machine of the future.
+It was the professional machine of the future.
 Remember, only Amiga makes it possible.

 Only the Amiga makes it possible

 In 1987, Commodore Business Machines created a VHS video advertising the Commodore Amiga 500 capabilities.
 The idea was to borrow the video from your local dealer and show it to your parents to get them excited.
 The stuff that is shown in the commercial like music creation, video production are still fantastic looking to this day.
-Once you have watched the video and have seen what it can do then buyers would not look at an Intel 286 powered MSDOS machine again.
 Take a look at the video for yourself.
 It will have you singing away like a 1980's synthwave fanatic.

 In around early 1989, The Australian Commodore and Amiga Review (April 1989, page 8) reported that there were new commercials for the Commodore Amiga produced entirely on the Amiga itself.
 We are on the look out to see if these commercials have ever been uploaded to the Internet Archive.